The

 come to the conclusion that though the body, heads,

-same exact powers, the heads and horns of the dragon
+same power, the heads and horns of the dragon

 are different.
 This web page is designed to